-Sometimes instead of asking for a cover letter, an application form may contain a supporting statement section where you are required to outline the skills, experience and qualities that you have that make you a suitable candidate for the role.
+Sometimes instead of asking for a cover letter, an application form may contain a supporting statement section where you are required to outline the skills, experience, and qualities you possess that make you a suitable candidate for the role.
 This is an important section of your application and can make or break your chances of getting through to the next stage of the recruitment process.

 Structuring your supporting statement

 Make a positive introduction to yourself in a short opening paragraph.
 It is then best to follow the person specification for the role and use the STAR technique to give a detailed account of your experience of that skill.
 If you've not encountered the STAR (Situation, Task, Action, Result) technique before, watch The Guardian's explanatory video to show you how it's done.
 It can be useful to create headings for each point on the person specification too, as this will allow the person who is shortlisting your application to easily find each point that you are addressing.

 Just like a lawyer in a courtroom, you always need to provide evidence to support your claims.
 The more your examples for each heading are specific (i.e. no one could give this example except you because the details are so specific), the better the mental picture you will give to the employer.
 If they can picture you in the role you are describing, they will be able to picture you in the advertised role.

 It is useful to conclude your supporting statement with a short positive summary.

 What are the top tips for writing supporting statements?

 - Carefully read through the job and person specification information.

 - Ensure that you give evidence for each item the employer has outlined.